hashicorp/field-workshops-terraform/docs/slides/multi-cloud/hcp-terraform/version-control/index.md

 - Modify the welcome message in the deploy_app.sh script
 - Commit the changes into version control
-- Review the Development workspace in Terraform Cloud
+- Review the Development workspace in HCP Terraform
 - Review application welcome message changes
 - Create merge request to promote changes to staging branch